 - We have a Catholic life/well-being INSET every academic year.
 Spiritual life INSET days in the past have involved cooking classes, reading, sport and have always been received very well by staff.
 Inset Days offer a variety of time for personal preparation, looking at pupil progress and outcomes as well as CPD input - Every November, staff can opt to take part in 'Secret Saint' which involves staff providing gifts, prayers, treats or kind words for another member of staff over the period of 4 weeks.
-This is a difficult month in any school and really lifts staff and boosts morale. - Our staff have regular wellbeing treats.
-Examples include Secret Saint, an ice cream van for staff to use at key events, chocolate bars given to all staff etc. - Wellbeing support contacts and platforms are frequently signposted during staff briefings and are visible on the staff wellbeing board - We laugh a lot - A shared dedication and commitment to achieve the absolute best for every students 'treat them like our own' - Staff are able to communicate any concerns in person- we would suggest initially by email or phone, in line with PHE guidance - Staff are supported in debriefing following any serious incidents of pupil behaviour - Recognising Mental Health and Wellbeing as an integral part of our daily school life; celebrating World Mental Health Day and Time to Talk Day - Regular briefings and daily email communication available to all staff- these may be virtual - Focused Staff wellbeing days as part of the wider staff CPD package - Committing to the training of 2 x SMHL (Senior Mental Health Leads) who will keep staff wellbeing a priority as part of their responsibilities - Engage with external agencies such as BEP to develop best practice in all aspects of wellbeing. - Shared staff events such as welcome breakfast, wellbeing week and Christmas/end of Year social events - Everyone working together towards continued school improvement with all staff contributing towards this - Ensuring that staff are aware of any bespoke and support which is available to support with their wellbeing during challenging times- e.g. confidential ed- psych confidential support available to all staff during Lockdown - Accessing support for staff who may need additional therapeutic support at the time of need - Risk assessments for staff on a personal and case by case basis
+This is a difficult month in any school and really lifts staff and boosts morale. - Wellbeing support contacts and platforms are frequently signposted during staff briefings and are visible on the staff wellbeing board - We laugh a lot - A shared dedication and commitment to achieve the absolute best for every pupil 'treat them like our own' and 'let their light shine' - Staff are supported in debriefing following any serious incidents of pupil behaviour. - Recognising Mental Health and Wellbeing as an integral part of our daily school life; staff have the monthly 'Action For Happiness' shared with them. - Regular briefings and daily email communication available to all staff- these may be virtual - Committing to the training of 2 x SMHL (Senior Mental Health Leads) who will keep staff wellbeing a priority as part of their responsibilities - Shared staff events such as welcome breakfast, wellbeing week and Christmas/end-of-year social events - Everyone working together towards continued school improvement with all staff contributing towards this - Ensuring that staff are aware of any bespoke and support which is available to support with their wellbeing during challenging times- e.g. confidential ed- psych confidential support available to all staff during Lockdown - Accessing support for staff who may need additional therapeutic support at the time of need - Risk assessments for staff on a personal and case-by-case basis - Staff participate in the construction of the school calendar ensuring that late evenings are not held in successive weeks and that the directed time for teaching staff is under 1265 hours.